MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/aks-hybrid-preview-requirements.md

 ---

-# Prerequisites for deploying Azure Arc Resource Bridge and AKS hybrid clusters
+# System requirements for AKS hybrid cluster provisioing from Azure (preview)

 > Applies to: Windows Server 2019, 2022

+This article covers the prerequisites for deploying Azure Arc Resource Bridge and AKS hybrid clusters.
+For an overview of AKS hybrid cluster provisioing from Azure, see [Overview of AKS hybrid cluster provisioning from Azure](aks-hybrid-preview-overview.md)

 ## Minimum resource requirements